Setnr/Fiesta-Online-Developer-Tool/README.md

 <font color="red">For FPS gain this could be changed to only Update for Events (maybe xD)!</font>

 Clicks are only viable for 1 Frame because the Obj Gets added into a ResetClick Array which gets cleared every Frame or every MouseClick-Event

+## FiestaScene

+Fiesta Scene is a Base class, it is intended to be used for the Logic parts of a Scene and Updateing this Scene specific.

+### Start Scene
+Loads the Background nif and shall create a second Thread which handles a OpenFileDialog-Construct to select and load a map.